wviechtb/metafor/README.md

 ```r
 devtools::install_github("wviechtb/metafor")
 ```
-This approach builds the package from source based on the development branch on GitHub.
+This builds the package from source based on the current version on [GitHub](https://github.com/wviechtb/metafor).

 ## Meta